 A thematic conceptualization of the social-psychological process involved in international preceptorship was generated via the meanings that emerged from the data.
 This schematic dialogue can serve to inform nursing faculty decisions regarding the adoption of international nursing preceptorship and provide sound pedagogical structures for such placements.
-It is also anticipated that the empirical knowledge generated from this research can lead to a more coherent understanding of the undergraduate nursing students' own perceptions of international process can meet the actual needs and preferences of today's nursing student.
+It is also anticipated that the empirical knowledge generated from this research can lead to a more coherent understanding of the undergraduate nursing students' own perceptions of international preceptorship and how engaging in this international educational process can meet the actual needs and preferences of today's nursing student.
 The following is a summary of the implications this research may have on nursing and nursing education.